revanna7226/sphinx-revs-tech-docs/docs/questions/questions-bank.rst

 Angular:

 performance:

     #.
 How do you debug the page response time?
     #.
 How do you handle and render in UI when 10,000 records are returned from an API call?
     #.
 What is the approach to analyse the response time of APIs and improve the performance?
     #.
 How to load large amounts of data in the UI?
     #.
 As a web developer, how do you optimize your site’s loading time?
     #.
 How can you reduce page loading time?
     #.
 How to reduce the JS files loaded for a page?

-Security
+Security:

     #.
 How do you restrict input of vulnerable special characters in the screen?
     #.
 How do you validate and avoid vulnerable special characters in the REST controller layer?
     #.
 How do you encrypt the data when you call the APIs?
     #.
 What is CORS?
 How do you handle CORS errors?
 [This can be asked with a scenario-based question instead of a direct one]
     #.
 How do you sanitize your application's form input fields to prevent XSS attacks?